Q: Do I have to live on campus?

 - Freshens - A frozen yogurt, smoothie and crepe restaurant on the bottom floor of the Power Center

-- The Red Ring Bar & Grille - A bar-and-grille styled restaurant next to Freshens in the Power Center
+- The Red Ring Bar & Grille - A full-service restaurant next to Freshens in the Power Center

 Duquesne is a proud partner with Parkhurst dining company, who supplies the University with fresh food from local farms.
 They also provide us with vegetarian and vegan options for those students with dietary restrictions.

 Q: Do most students go home on the weekends?